berthayes/garagedoor/README.md

 # garagedoor
-A Clout IoT project that will send me a text message when my garage door opens or closes.
+A Cloud IoT project that will send me a text message when my garage door opens or closes.